Cooking for Dummies: 6 Easy Student Recipes, Better Than Pot Noodles

 - Heat oil in a large stockpot over medium heat.
 Season chicken with salt and pepper, to taste.
 Add chicken and onion to the stockpot and cook until golden, about 4-5 minutes.

-- Stir in tomato paste, garlic, ginger, garam masala, chili powder and turmeric until fragrant, about 1 minute.
+- Stir in tomato paste, garlic, ginger, garam masala, chilli powder and turmeric until fragrant, about 1 minute.

 - Stir in tomato sauce and chicken stock; season with salt and pepper, to taste.
 Bring to a boil; reduce heat and simmer, stirring occasionally, until reduced and slightly thickened, about 10 minutes.